 - 1 teaspoon cumin

-- In a large dutch oven, heat oil, peppers, and onion over medium high heat for 5 minutes or until onion begins to soften and become translucent.
+- In a large dutch oven, heat oil, pepper, and onion over medium high heat for 5 minutes or until onion begins to soften and become translucent.

 - Add the garlic and sauté for another minute.

 - Add the broth, black beans, tomatoes, and red wine vinegar.
-Stir well and bring to a simmer.
+Stir well.

-- Serve with fried plantains, sour cream, and/or chimichurri.
+- Serve with sour cream, cilantro, jalapeño, avocado, etc.